 Impounding and Removing:

 The University and Medical Center reserve the right to impound devices that are not in compliance.
-Impoundment fees apply.
+Impound fees apply.